 Built-in barbecue grills come with their own pros and cons, the biggest con being that the grill is often immovable.
-If you’re considering a built-in grill but aren’t sure you’ll be in your space much longer, it may not be the option for you; however, if you’re settled down and want to peruse built-in grill options (even on a budget!), here’s what you need to know.
+If you’re considering a built-in grill but aren’t sure you’ll be in your space much longer, it may not be the option for you; however, if you’re settled down and want to peruse options (even on a budget!), here are some basics of built-in grills.

 Built-in barbecue grills come in three different types: Gas, electric, and charcoal.
 You should, of course, consider which type of grill you prefer to use.
 But keep in mind that some options may end up being more costly or more difficult to set up.

 Under this umbrella you’ll find built-in natural gas grills and built-in propane grills.
 Propane grills offer a sense of convenience as they run off a small tank that you can switch out and refill with ease.
 They’re easier to install, allowing you to have more flexibility in where you choose to put it.
 Built-in natural gas grills will require you to run a gas line to the grill in order to function, so you’ll want to take that into consideration when choosing this type of grill.
 Running a line will cost more money and require you to pick a spot for the grill where the line can go.

 Propane and natural gas grills easily maintain a consistent temperature for even cooking, and some have additional side burners you can utilize.
 If you host larger gatherings, this may be an ideal grill for you because they can cook a good amount of food faster than their charcoal counterpart.

 Built-in electric grills